-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

 The diaphragm, a muscular band of tissue that separates the heart and lungs from the belly, rises by as much as 4 centimeters during the first trimester of pregnancy.

 The diaphragm’s movement helps the lungs fill up with air.
-While some women may not be aware of changes in how deeply they can breathe in, others may notice they cannot take full, deep breaths.
+While some people may not be aware of changes in how deeply they can breathe in, others may notice they cannot take full, deep breaths.

-Progesterone plays an essential role in the fetus’s development.
-It is also a respiratory stimulant, meaning it causes a person’s breathing to quicken.
+As well as changes in the diaphragm, pregnant people often breathe faster due to increases in the hormones progesterone and estrogen, both of which play an essential role in the fetus’s development.
+Progesterone is also a respiratory stimulant, meaning it causes a person’s breathing to quicken.

-While breathing faster does not necessarily cause shortness of breath, some women may notice changes in breathing patterns.
+The amount of progesterone in a person’s body will increase throughout pregnancy.
+While breathing faster does not necessarily cause shortness of breath, some people may notice changes in breathing patterns.

 The growing uterus commonly contributes to shortness of breath in the second trimester.
 However, some changes in the way the heart functions can also cause breathlessness.